mezzo-forte-design/geoxp/README.md

 When the user reenters a visited spot, geoXp will not play its content.
 It will throw a notification instead, to let the user choose what to do.
 This behavior can be overridden using the pattern “replay” option.
 In this case, when the user reenters a visited spot, its content replays as usual.
 See [Spot content replay](#spots-content-replay) for details.

+### <a name="pattern-cookie"></a> **Cookies**
+As default behavior, when GeoXp instance is reloaded (eg: page refresh) exprience patterns memory of visited spots is cleared.
+This can be avoided enabling cookies for patterns in configuration.
+When this option is activated, a cookie for each pattern is updated every time a new spot is visited.
+This cookie is deleted (to let the experience restart) when:
+* by default, when all spots in a pattern are visited (“cookies.deleteOnCompletion”).
+* when a specific spot, flagged with the “last” option is activated (“cookies.deleteOnLastSpot”).
+* manually, when “geoXp.clearCookies()” is called.
+* manually, when geoXp instance is destroyed (“geoXp.destroy()”).
+Please note that “deleteOnCompletion” overrides “deleteOnLastSpot”.

 ### <a name="content-overlap"></a> **Content overlap**
 When the user is actually inside multiple spots at the same time (locations are overlapping, multiple spots are linked to the same location), as default behavior GeoXp will play one content at a time, with no overlapping.
 When the first audio finishes, the other starts.